 - A minimum fine of $500 for the first offense plus suspension of driver’s license until you can show proof of insurance to the Division of Motor Vehicles.

-- A minimum fine of $1000 for the second offense plus a 4-month suspension of driver’s license.
+- Moreover, a minimum fine of $1000 for the second offense plus a 4-month suspension of driver’s license.

 - A minimum fine of $1000 for the third offense and subsequent offenses plus an 8-month suspension of driver’s license.